RaghenM/Project_3_Data_Viz_Group_1/README.md

   Visualizations created from user-selected filtered data

-  # Our Topic: U.S. Renewable Energy Vehicle Adoption
+  # Our Topic: U.S. Alternative Energy Vehicle Adoption

   # Questions to be answered:
   1. Which states in the US are the most supportive of alternative energy vehicles?